git-town/git-town/website/src/commands/sync.md

 makes Git Town sync all local branches.
 The `--stack` parameter makes Git Town sync all branches in the stack that the current branch belongs to.

+The `--detached` flag stops pulling updates from the main or perennial branches.
+This allows you to keep your branches in sync with each other and decide when to pull in changes from other developers.

 The `--dry-run` parameter allows to test-drive this command.
 It prints the Git commands that would be run but doesn't execute them.